 note: adopted 1978

-Congo, Democratic Republic of the name: "Debout Congolaise" (Arise Congolese)
+name: "Debout Congolaise" (Arise Congolese)

 lyrics/music: Joseph LUTUMBA/Simon-Pierre BOKA di Mpasi Londi